Papa's Tomato Pies

 Papa's Tomato Pies is a historic pizzeria selling Trenton tomato pies in New Jersey.
 It was founded by Giuseppe "Joe" Papa in 1912 on South Clinton Avenue in Trenton, New Jersey.
-Papa's is the oldest family owned and longest continuously operating pizzeria in the United States.
-Papa's is the second oldest pizzeria in the United States after Lombardi's Pizza, but Lombardi's closed for a decade from 1984 to 1994 and was reopened under new management.
+Papa's is the oldest family owned and longest continuously operating pizzeria in the United States, as well as the second oldest pizzeria in the United States after Lombardi's Pizza (Lombardi's closed for a decade from 1984 to 1994 and was reopened under new management).

 History

-Papa's Tomato Pies was established by Giuseppe "Joe" Papa in 1912 on South Clinton Avenue in Trenton and a few years later, moved to Butler Street.
-In 1945, the restaurant moved to Chambers Street and then, in 2013, moved again to Robbinsville-Allentown Road in Robbinsville, New Jersey.
-Papa learned the trade from Joe's Tomato Pies, which opened in 1910, before opening his own restaurant.
-Joe's closed in the late 1980s.
+Papa's Tomato Pies was established by Giuseppe "Joe" Papa in 1912 on South Clinton Avenue in Trenton.
+Before opening his own restaurant, Papa learned the trade from Joe's Tomato Pies, which opened in 1910, and closed in the late 1980s.

+A few years after opening, it moved to Butler Street and in 1945, the restaurant moved to 804 Chambers Street where it would remain until 2013.

-Joe Papa's daughter, Teresa "Tessie" Papa and her husband Dominik "Abie" Azzaro eventually took over operations in the 1960s.
-During the 1950s and 60s Papa's would remain open until 3 am serving late workers and patrons who just left local bars.
+During the 1950s and 1960s Papa's would remain open until 3 am serving late workers and patrons who just left local bars.
+Joe Papa's daughter, Teresa "Tessie" Papa, and her husband Dominik "Abie" Azzaro, eventually took over operations in the 1960s.

+In 2013, Papa's moved to Robbinsville-Allentown Road in Robbinsville, New Jersey.
 Papa's is currently operated by Joe Papa's grandson, Nick Azzaro, a third generation Italian-American.
 Azzaro has been making pizza for over fifty years and has worked for Papa's since he was 14.

+Papa's is also known for its signature mustard pie, which features a thin layer of spicy brown mustard under the cheese and sauce.